qmk/qmk_firmware/docs/feature_encoders.md

 #define ENCODERS_PAD_B { encoder1b, encoder2b }
 ```

 If your encoder's clockwise directions are incorrect, you can swap the A & B pad definitions.
-Additionally, they can be flipped with a define:
+They can also be flipped with a define:

 ```c
 #define ENCODER_DIRECTION_FLIP